binerogroup/documentation/networking/mtu.rst

 MTU in Binero cloud
 -------------------

-Since Binero cloud uses virtual networking, the MTU size given when using :doc:`router/private-subnet/dhcp` on your :doc:`private subnet <router/private-subnet/index>` to assign addresses is 1450 bytes.
+Since Binero cloud uses virtual networking, the MTU size given when using :doc:`subnet/dhcp` on your :doc:`subnet <subnet/index>` to assign addresses is 1450 bytes.

 This is because the VXLAN encapsulation needs 50 bytes of the frames available 1500 bytes.